-Christmas really does come early in Nagasaki—and, even if only 2% of Japanese are Christians, they do the season so well that this is really worth checking out.
-No sooner have you finished off the last Thanksgiving leftovers than the whole faux-Dutch village of Huisten Bosch spangles itself in festive lights and flings itself wholeheartedly into celebrating Yule.
+Christmas really does come early in Nagasaki.
+Even if only 2% of Japanese are Christians, they do the season so well that this is really worth checking out.
+As soon as Halloween ends, the whole faux-Dutch “village” (it’s more like a theme park) of Huis Ten Bosch reinvents itself by donning festive lights and ringing up Santa Claus.

 The 2022 Christmas event will see the world’s largest carousel — three tiers of horsey madness, fireworks, and incredible illuminations.

 One of the many traditional Setsubun festivals taking place across Kyoto (and Japan), Yasaka Shrine’s version is unusual in that it features Geiko – the Kyoto version of Geisha.
 On the first day, there will be dance performances and bean-throwing […]

 One of the best-known Setsubun festivals in Kyoto, this is a great place to drive away those evil spirits and welcome in the new spring season.
 Priests begin the day with a cleansing ritual at around 1pm, followed by an […]

 Celebrated to mark the end of winter and the day before spring begins on the old lunar calendar, Setsubun is an age-old Japanese ceremony thought to drive evil spirits from the house.
 Many people dress as demons and are herded […]

 Officially called the Noboribetsu Onsen Hot Water Festival (Noboribetsu onsen yu matsuri), this unique festival takes place at the coldest time of year, when the last thing you want to be is naked (well, semi-naked) while running around at night […]